Black Hat SEO is an unethical practice solely focusing on increasing your Google Index Ranking without having any regard for User Experience.

 Furthermore, hackers who attack your website may use the cloaking method to make hack detection harder for you.
 As a site owner, you also should consider checking and maintaining your sites for possible malware and hack attempts.

 Using paid links to manipulate your site’s ranking on search engines is deemed unethical by high-quality SEO practices.
 Google’s Webmaster also takes these malpractices seriously and they will take severe actions against you if found guilty.
-These links are usually bought from websites having high PageRank score, which supports improving your own website’s PageRank overall.
+These links are usually bought from websites having high PageRank scores, which supports improving your own website’s PageRank overall.
 PageRank (PR) is a Google algorithm that evaluates the number and quality of inbound links on a page to determine the importance of the website.

 The reason why this practice is banned is that it has been abused to artificially boost your SERP ranking, which goes against Google’s Webmaster Guidelines.
 The backlinks generated through this method are usually low-quality links that are only created with the purpose of increasing your PageRank.
 This promotes low-quality content on the search engine that overall decreases the quality of search engine results.